Ankit-22/LZ77/README.md

 Run the command for decompression.<br>
   java LZ77Main -d output.lz77 output.txt<br><br>

-output.lz77: The contains the compressed data that needs to be decompressed.<br>
+output.lz77: This contains the compressed data that needs to be decompressed.<br>
 output.txt: The decompressed text will be stored here.<br>

 # Note: